-The dotcons centralized platforms controlled by corporate interests, built from the #deathcult, their revenue and control comes from keeping users engaged for as long as possible, usually through sensationalist content that triggers emotional responses.
+The dotcons centralized platforms are controlled by corporate interests, built from the #deathcult, this revenue and control comes from keeping users engaged for as long as possible, usually through sensationalist content that triggers emotional responses.
 Outrage, fear, and anger are potent engagement tools; they make people comment, share, and return to the platform to see what happens next.
 Bad faith arguments are perfect for this model because they often incite strong reactions.

 In this addiction economy, every comment, share, and retweet is currency.
 This economy thrives on polarization, controversy, and conflict.
 Users are encouraged to build their own “brands,” around strong opinions or divisive stances.
 This devalues nuanced discussions and good faith engagement, and is how bad faith arguments not only survive but thrive on these networks.